revolunet/angular-carousel/README.md

  - angular-carousel use the great [shifty.js](https://github.com/jeremyckahn/shifty) for the animations

 ## Todo :
+ - disable autoslide on hover
+ - delay autoslide on indicators click/move
  - customisable transitions
  - more transition types
  - infinite loop support